Article Summary (Model: gpt-5-mini-2025-08-07)

 Key Claims/Facts:

-- Opt-out ignored: The author had the "Lumo product updates" toggle unchecked yet received a Lumo-branded mailing; support later characterized it as a separate "Proton for Business" message.
+- Opt-out ignored: The author had the “Lumo product updates” toggle unchecked but still received a Lumo-branded email; support first re-sent the opt-out instructions and later argued the mail was a business newsletter.

 Discussion Summary (Model: gpt-5-mini-2025-08-07)